Rafaellinos/learning_react/Complete-React-Developer-in-2022/notes.md

 # How react works
-- App.js contain the entire application
+- App.js contains the entire application
 - function App() is an component
-- Component is a pice of code (js class ou function) that accept inputs and properties(propos) and returns a React element (section of UI)
+- Component is a piece of code (js class ou function) that accepts inputs and properties(propos) and returns a React element (section of UI)
 - When React Render:
     * The moment the user can interact, is when the rendering process has finished.
-    * JSX is a sintax extension for JS.
+    * JSX is a syntax extension for JS.
 Looks like HTML but it's not.
     * JSX ia a sugar way to tell the JS what we want to render.